CS Thailand Internships

 U.S. Commercial Service (CS) Thailand internships are challenging and rewarding experiences that help interns gain an understanding of the business climate in Thailand and the region.
-Our interns work with CS officers and staff on a variety of jobs and projects in supporting American companies looking to expand their business in this region and Thai investors looking to invest in the United States.
-Interns have the opportunity to attend internal policy meetings, conduct market research, provide administrative support, assist in developing customized solutions for our clients and support trade events.
+Our interns work with CS officers and staff on a variety of tasks and projects, which support American companies seeking to expand their business in Thailand and the region.
+Interns may also provide support to Thai investors looking to invest in the United States.
+Interns have the opportunity to attend internal policy meetings, conduct market research, provide administrative support, and assist in developing customized solutions for our clients and support trade events.
 The U.S. Commercial Service seeks hard-working, responsible interns, preferably at the graduate student level.
 Applicants must be U.S. citizens.

 How long does the application process take?